-In order to better understand how refractive errors affect our vision, it is important to understand how normal vision occurs.
-For persons with normal vision, the following sequence takes place:
+In order to better understand how refractive errors affect our vision, it is important to understand how normal vision happens.
+For people with normal vision, the following sequence takes place:

 Light enters the eye through the cornea, the clear, dome-shaped surface that covers the front of the eye.